meiynajim/Fraud-Detection-Analytics/README.md

  - **Secondary Model**: Use XGBoost for risk scoring and threshold-based alerts.
  - **Hybrid Approach**: Combine DNN for detection and XGBoost for ranking severity.
  - **Explainability**: Implement SHAP or LIME for transparency in fraud decisions.

-### Next Steps and Recommendation
-1. Data Expansion: incorporating more relevant data sources
-2. Investigation: outliers and potential sampling biases
-3. Multicollinearity Review: Use techniques like PCA or VIF to manage highly correlated features
-4. Feature Engineering and Selection: Create and select meaningful features, composite features, and/or interaction terms. e.g.: Consider combining variables into interaction terms and review if the joint effect seems significant or not.
-5. Further Model Review and Improvement: overfitting, etc.

-***